Chair: Erika Moreno, Ph.D.

 PLS 121.
 American Government And Politics.
 3 credits.
 FA, SP, SU (Same as AMS 121)

 A course that provides a critical overview of American political institutions, processes, and policies.
 It shows how these institutions and processes are shaped by the Constitution, historical events and elections as well as by politicians, the media, interest groups, and public opinion.

 PLS 215.
 Comparative Political Systems.
 3 credits.
 FA, SP

 Introduction to the concepts, techniques, and theories used by political scientists in understanding political systems.
 Comparative exploration of major processes, problems and institutions.
 Selected case studies of Western and non-Western states.
-P: Contemporary Composition; So. stdg.
+P: Contemporary Composition or HRS 101; So. stdg.

 PLS 301.
 Western European Political Systems.
 3 credits.
 AY, FA

 Introduction to party and parliamentary systems, political behavior, and policy-making processes in major West European nations.
 Special emphasis on the United Kingdom, France, Germany, and Italy.
 Contemporary policy issues such as European integration, financing of social services, economic growth and environmental regulation are considered.
 P: So. stdg.